Disorders of the Cecum

 Tomáš Chlebeček, DVM is a former aerospace engineer who became a veterinarian as a result of his association with the Colorado House Rabbit Society.
 He received his degree from Colorado State University in 1999 and practiced at the Makai Animal Clinic in Kailua, Hawaii, before moving to the Czech Republic.

 Bill Guerrera, DVM has always been interested in avian/exotic animal care and received his degree from Colorado State University.
 He has worked at the Denver Zoo, has presented various veterinary topics to local groups, and is a published author of several animal field studies.
-He practices at The Animal Doctor in Colorado, where sixty percent of his patients are rabbits, including many from the Colorado House Rabbit Society.
-Dr. Guerrera also manages an online subscription-based website for people with veterinary-related rabbit questions: http://bunnyhopline.com.
+He is a partner at the Broomfield Veterinary Hospital in Broomfield, Colorado, where sixty percent of his patients are rabbits, including many from the Colorado House Rabbit Society.
+Dr. Guerrera also manages an online subscription-based website for people with veterinary-related rabbit questions: bunnyhopline.com.

 Angela Lennox, DVM, Dipl ABVP (Avian) is a 1989 graduate of Purdue University, has practiced exotic animal medicine exclusively since 1991, and is the owner of Avian & Exotic Animal Clinic of Indianapolis (Indiana).
 As adjunct professor at Purdue University, she teaches both veterinary and veterinary technician students.
 Dr. Lennox is the author of numerous professional articles, coauthor of Clinical Radiology of Exotic Companion Animals, and editor of the Rabbit and Rodent Dentistry Handbook.
 She is past president of the Association of Exotic Mammal Veterinarians and has lectured extensively both nationally and internationally.
 She currently lives near Indianapolis with her husband of more than 20 years and four daughters.